joseph-flinn/site/frontend/posts/daily-journaling-report-3.md

 I took this time to finally switch to GrapheneOS since I have been meaning to switch for the last few years (and even had a Pixel 7 from a few years ago when I was trying to get ready to switch).
-The setup of SyncThing and Obsidian was straight forward and the Storage Space feature was a great use to allow both both Obsidian and SyncThing to access the same files.
+The setup of SyncThing and Obsidian was straightforward and the Storage Space feature was a great use to allow both Obsidian and SyncThing to access the same files.

 ### Gotchas
 I did run into a few issues that needed resolving while testing the end-to-end system.
 The first is